-- Instaclustr manages the firewall permissions for the nodes in your cluster.
+Instaclustr manages the firewall permissions for the nodes in your cluster.
 Each cluster node only allows connections from one or more trusted IP addresses.
-You can add one or more trusted IP addresses to the cluster firewall on the Cluster Settings page for the cluster.
-Click Firewall Rules from the Manage Cluster menu.
+You can add one or more trusted IP addresses to the cluster firewall by clicking on Firewall Rules from the sidebar.

-- Instaclustr provides connection information and examples on the Connection Info page which can be accessed by clicking Connection Details from the Manage Cluster menu.
+Instaclustr provides connection information and examples on the Connection Info page which can be accessed by navigating to the Connection Info tab from the sidebar.

 The Connection Info page contains a list of your node addresses, authentication credentials to connect to your cluster and a few connection examples for popular clients Cassandra supports.